 The Sixth Form team together with Heads of House, tutors, and higher education representatives from each department work together to assist pupils from the beginning to the end of the university application process.
 Collectively they have an excellent track record of providing expert advice, enabling pupils to secure places on a wide variety of courses at the best universities in the UK and abroad.

-Please click here to see a list of leavers’ destinations and a list of courses.
+Please click here to see a list of leavers’ destinations.

 - 80% of applicants got into their first choice university (both UK and international applicants).